cardano-foundation/docs-cardano-org/README.rst

      <a href='https://docs.cardano.org/en/latest/?badge=latest'><img src='https://readthedocs.com/projects/cardano-foundation-cardano/badge/?version=latest&style=for-the-badge' alt='Documentation Status' /></a>
    </p>

 Welcome to the central hub for documentation that describes and supports Cardano mainnet components and features.
-If you would like to start developing on Cardano, experiment with the Cardano testnet, or other test development environments, check out the `Cardano Developers website <https://developers.cardano.org/>`_.
+If you are interested in developing on Cardano, experimenting with the Cardano testnet, or other test development environments, check out the `Cardano Developers website <https://developers.cardano.org/>`_.

 Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
 It is the first blockchain platform to evolve out of a scientific philosophy and a research-first driven approach.